 Robson rages at himself and the system that turned him into a killer of women and children.
 That rage was his undoing.
 After an honorable discharge, he’d drifted from one construction job to another.
 An unfortunate confrontation on a job site with a smart ass and a pipe wrench resulted in a dead smart ass.
-Robson was tried and sent to the notorious learn this here now Deep Hole Camp to serve a fifteen-year sentence.
+Robson was tried and sent to the notorious Deep Hole Camp to serve a fifteen-year sentence.
 From what he’d experienced of the camp so far, it might as well have been a life sentence.

 Robson throws back a thin sheet and swings his legs off of the molded plastic bed in the predawn light.
 The looping images ensure that sleep is no longer an option.
 Even so, this is the best time of day.
 The Trustee bunkhouse is relatively quiet in the early morning.
 The snoring and heavy breathing have leveled to a sonorous din.
 The desert air is cool, almost comfortable.
 Robson can spend the next few minutes meditating on his condition before the other Trustees awake and begin their relentless senseless chatter.